11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Our client was hit head on by a company truck.
 Her vascular system was badly damaged and over the course of a month her lower leg’s blood flow was so compromised that serious gangrene set in leading to an amputation.
 The case settled for $7,000,000.00.

 If you were hurt or a loved one was severely injured or tragically killed in a trucking accident, immediate investigation and concerted legal action may be necessary to protect your right to seek maximum recovery.
-Fill out the form below for a free consultation.
+Fill out our form below for a free consultation.

 What Constitutes a Company Vehicle in Dallas?